louis77/sql_c3/README.md

 ## Connection Pool

 There is a simple implementation of a connection pool available.
 A pool starts a seperate thread that handles the expiration of unused connections.
+So your platform must either support POSIX threads or Windows.

 Usage: